vaugerbird/sstv-backpack/README.md

 5. Change the text options on lines 24 and 25 of [sstv-backpack.ino](./code/sstv-backpack.ino) to reflect your callsign and desired splash text.
 6. **UPGRADE** : comment out the #define USE_FLASH if you don't want this function (high intensity white led on when framegrabbing)
+7. **UPGRADE** : inside "camera.h" file now you can choose between two profiles, DAYLIGHT and HOME, feel free to modify settings to best suit your case.
+Keep in mind that this cheap sensor struggle a lot in poor light scenario, so don't expect a picture like your Fujifilm camera...anyway,for the task it has to perform is more than enough i think.

-7. All the board settings can be left alone except for selecting the correct COM port.
+8. All the board settings can be left alone except for selecting the correct COM port.

-8. Upload the code!
+9. Upload the code!

 ## Licensing
 * The [main program](./code/sstv-backpack.ino) and [supporting libraries](./code/) are licensed as CC BY-NC-SA 4.0 and are based on the program/libraries from [desafioinventor](https://www.instructables.com/SSTV-Capsule-V2-for-High-Altitude-Balloons/) on Instructables.